Swiss B2B Marketing-Report 2026

 2. Lack of Common Definitions

-Marketing and sales often use the same terms but mean slightly different things.
+Marketing and sales often use the same terms, but they mean slightly different things.

 3. Reporting without decision-making